The unOfficial Rodyk & Davidson Website

 Helen Yeo Threatens to Sue Former Client's Husband

 Helen Yeo, Rodyk's Managing Partner, later threatened to sue May Chu's husband to have his book banned in Singapore.

 Helen Yeo never did sue, but we sued her in the US Federal District Court, Districtof Arizona over the banning of Escape from Paradise.

 Our process server is on watch should Helen Yeo travel to the United States.

 To defend ourselves against Rodyk's revenge, we have set up two websites to expose Helen Yeo, and her clients.

-As a client of Rodyk & Davidson of Singapore you are putting yourself at risk.
+If you are a client of Rodyk & Davidson of Singapore you are putting yourself at risk!